DanielSiepmann/website/source/Posts/2016/06/26-flow-eel.rst

 Flow's embedded expression language (Eel)
 =========================================

-`Flow`_ provides different packages, one is `Eel <https://github.com/neos/eel>`_ the embedded expression language.
-A developer can use Eel to generate a `domain specific language`_, (=DSL).
-`Neos`_, the CMS built upon Flow, uses Eel to parse parts of their TypoScript 2.
+`Flow`_ provides different packages, one is the `Eel package <https://github.com/neos/eel>`_ the embedded expression language.
+A developer can use Eel to generate a `domain specific language`_, (=DSL).  `Neos`_, the CMS built upon Flow, uses Eel to parse parts of their TypoScript 2.
 Also I've heard of one using Eel to generate QR-Codes.
 Myself has used Eel like Vim auto command for filetype detection.
 There is a wide range of use cases where Eel can be used.

 In this blog post you get a short introduction into the basics to understand how and when to use